Accumulator-Aware Post-Training Quantization for Large Language Models: Experiments

-\textbf{Quantization Design Space.} We constrain our quantization design space to uniform-precision models such that every hidden layer has the same weight, activation, and accumulator bit width, respectively denoted as $M$, $N$, and $P$.
+\textbf{Quantization Design Space.} We constrain our design space to uniform-precision models such that every hidden layer has the same weight, activation, and accumulator bit width, respectively denoted as $M$, $N$, and $P$.
 We consider 3- to 8-bit integers for both weights and activations, unlike~\cite{frantar2022optq} and~\cite{zhang2023post}, which focused on weight-only quantization.
-Rather than evaluating each combination of $M$ and $N$, we restrict ourselves to configurations where $N \geq M$ to reduce the cost of experimentation as such configurations tend to dominate the Pareto frontiers~\cite{colbert2024a2q+}.
-We implement our methods in PyTorch~\cite{paszke2019pytorch} using the Brevitas quantization library~\cite{brevitas}.
-We include all hyperparameter details in Appendix~\ref{appendix:hyperparms}.
-All models are quantized using a single AMD MI210 GPU with 64 GB of memory.
+Rather than evaluating each combination of $M$ and $N$, we restrict ourselves to configurations where $N \geq M$ to reduce the cost of experimentation as such configurations tend to dominate the Pareto frontiers~\citep{colbert2024a2q+}.
+We implement our methods using the Brevitas quantization library~\citep{brevitas}, and quantize all models using a single AMD MI210 GPU\footnote{AMD, AMD Instinct, and combinations thereof are trademarks of Advanced Micro Devices, Inc.} with 64 GB of memory.
+We include more details in Appendix~\ref{appendix:hyperparms}.